Nebo15/annon.api/README.md

 ## Goals of the Project

-- Provide single management/monitoring system for medium-to-large scale applications.
+- Provide single easy to use API management system for medium-to-large scale applications.
-- Reduce amount of work needed in other componens by orchestrating common functionalities.
+- Reduce amount of work needed in other components by orchestrating common functionalities.
-- Control response time and get answer "what happened" even in a single request perspective.
-Provide data for in-deepth service analysis.
+- Monitoring - control response time and get answer "what happened" even in a single request perspective.
+Provide data for in-depth analysis.
+- Authorization - set authentication and authorization requirements for each resource and reject requests that do not satisfy them.
 - Improve platform scalability.

 ## General Features

-### Caching and Perfomance
+### Caching and Performance

-For perfomance issues Annon has build-in cache manager, it will load data from DB only once, all futher work will be based on this cached data.
+For performance issues Annon has build-in cache manager, it will load data from DB only once, all further work will be based on this cached data.

 Whenever a single node receives request that changes cached data, it's responsible to notify all other nodes in cluster about change, and they should reload configurations from DB.